dazzirous/ai-case-study/README.md

 Wysa has quite a few potential advantages when it comes to the market of telehealth.
 First they have accessibility and affordability.
 They offer a convinient and lower-cost alternative to regular therapy.
 Second is there anonymity.
 Stigmas surrounding mental health can be a barrier to many who should seek it.
 Being able annoymouisly access an app makes it easier for patients to get the help they need.
 The app is also availible 24/7 allowing care to be delivered at all times.

+Wysa mainly leverages four technologies.
+Conversational AI, Emotional Intelligence Algorythyms, Machine Learning and Data Analytics.
+Conversational AI lets Wyas interacti with its users in a natural way similar to current LLM's.
+The company can also analyze user inputs to respond accordingly with the AI.
+In addition they track the users progress using data analytics to improve its effectiveness.
+Machine learning enables them to personalize the user experience and provide targeted support.

+# Landscape